 Non-Storefront Cannabis Retailer (Delivery) in Regional Commercial (C-R) and Community Commercial (C-C): Non-storefront cannabis retailers take orders (typically via phone or online) and deliver cannabis products directly to customers, consistent with state licensing law.
-Under the existing Cannabis Land Use Ordinance, non-storefront cannabis retail is allowed in General Commercial (CG), Service Industrial (IS), and

-General Industrial (IG).
-Non-storefront cannabis retail is considered "Other Services" for General Plan consistency.
-Under the General Plan, Other Services are allowed in CG, IS, and IG, but are also allowed in CR, CC, C-OT, CV, and CI and therefore the land use designations where non-storefront cannabis retail is allowed can be expanded.
-However, staff recommends that the expansion of land use designations where non-storefront cannabis retailers are allowed be limited to CC and CR only, consistent with the General Plan policy for each of the commercial land use designations.
+Delivery services are considered Other Services for General Plan consistency.
+Other Services are technically allowed in CR, CC, C-OT, CV, and Cl; however, staff recommends that non-storefront cannabis retailers are allowed in CC and CR only, consistent with the General Plan policy for each designation.
+Currently, the Cannabis Land Use Ordinance does not allow non-storefront cannabis retailers in CC or CR.
+While a General Plan amendment is not required to allow cannabis delivery uses as Other Services in the City, staff recommends a change to the Cannabis Land Use Ordinance to allow non-storefront cannabis retail in CC and CR.